simras/CLAP/README.md

 6. Set paths in scripts/CLAP.sh
 Mapper: bwa-pssm (set path of executable) <BR>
-Mapping index: Set minimum read length for the species in question <BR>

 ## 3. USAGE
 All scripts are provided as are and will not be maintained or supported.<BR>